lidongyue12138/Data-Mining-Problems/README.md

 **10) Why does the feature decomposition in deep learning then a topological recombination could make a better sampling?
 What would be the potential problems making deep learning not a viable approach?** 006:40:53

 DL is able to decompose data into different primitive parts.
 These parts cam recombine those other parts.
 This exponentially or factorially increase the data for possible combinations.
-This increase the sample capacity and can generate sample $/Rightarrow$ GAN
+This increase the sample capacity and can generate sample $\Rightarrow$ GAN

 Potential problems: (on slides)